hearhellacopters/dissida_filelist/README.md

 ## Commands

 Here are all the commands the exe accepts.
-The app creates /logs folder as well for record keep of all console logs.

 **Note:** You can also find all these commands in the --help command.